Cyrix126/gupaxx/DIFFERENCES.md

 Tabs and column from the Status tab can be hidden, to let you see only what you use in Gupaxx.

+### Daemon mode

+Gupaxx can be started in CLI only environment without a GUI.
+You can do so by starting it with the argument: `--daemon`

 ## Security
 Gupaxx is updated frequently and there is a CI action to check for known vulnerabilities (cargo audit).